bishalk21/CodingPractice/react-js-zero-to-hero/chapter-02-igniting-our-app/README.md

 - vite
 - esbuild

+## vite

+Vite is a new breed of frontend build tool that significantly improves the frontend development experience.
+It consists of two major parts:

+- A dev server that provides rich feature enhancements over native ES Module imports
+- A build command that bundles your code with Rollup, pre-configured to output highly optimized static assets for production

 3. What is webpack?

 webpack is a module bundler.
 Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.